 Your eyes are filled with different fluids that keep them healthy.
 New fluid is constantly being made and old fluid drained out.
 But if this drainage system gets plugged, the fluids build up.
 That causes the pressure inside your eyes to rise.

 Since the disease usually does not have symptoms, regular eye exams are a good idea.
 Your eye doctor will check your eye pressure by doing a tonometry test.
 They can also track any changes in pressure over time.

 Anyone can get glaucoma, but your odds are higher if you:

 What Happens During a Tonometry Test?

-Your doctor can check your eye pressure a couple of different ways:
+Your doctor can check your eye pressure in a couple of different ways:

-- Tonometer.
+- Tonometer/Applanation.
 After special numbing drops are put in your eye, your doctor gently holds this pencil-shaped device against the outside of your eyeball.
 The reading tells how well your cornea pushes back.

 - “Puff of air.”
 Your doctor could also use an instrument that blows a small puff of air at your eye while you look into a light.
-This also measure the pressure inside your eyeball.
+This also measures the pressure inside your eyeball.

 Both these methods are painless and only last a few seconds.
 If your doctor does the “puff of air” test, you may feel a small amount of pressure against your eye.